Cavity-induced quantum droplets: Cavity BEC model

-{\em Homogeneous mean-field approach}.~ We assume that the atoms are placed in the cavity inside a cube of volume $V=L^3$ with $L<\xi$.
-Below the superradiant Dicke phase transition, the cavity remains empty and the condensate is homogeneous at the mean-field level \cite{nagy2011critical}.
-In the second line of Eq.~\eqref{effectiveInteractingBEC}, an integral of the type \cite{companionPaper}
+We assume that the atoms occupy a volume $V$ that is a cube of size $L<\xi$.
+It is straightforward to generalize the calculation to other shapes.
+Below the superradiant Dicke phase transition, the cavity remains empty and the condensate is homogeneous at the mean-field level \cite{nagy2011critical}, so that we can replace $\hat{\psi}(\bm{r})\to\langle \hat{\psi}(\bm{r}) \rangle = \sqrt{n}$.
+The interaction potential of Eq.\ (\ref{cavityInteractionPotential}) leads to integrals of the type

-would appear then.
-The above approximation is quite accurate for $L < \xi$.
-For $k \neq 0$ there is no contribution of the cavity-induced interaction to the homogeneous mean-field energy, so that we may assume a uniform condensate $\langle \hat{\psi}(\bm{r}) \rangle = \sqrt{n}$.
-Hence, the cavity occupancy is directly related to the BEC (in)homogeneity.
-Thus, the mean-field energy obtained from Eq.~(\ref{effectiveInteractingBEC}) is that of a uniform condensate
+in the evaluation of both the mean-field and the quantum fluctuations below, where the approximation is derived in Appendix \ref{App:A}.
+Note that the above result involves a finite interaction range $\xi$ and a finite system extent $L$.
+Thus the {\it finite-size} property of the system is a direct consequence of the finite interaction range $\xi > L$, while the number of atoms $N$ must be physically finite.
+The condensate mean-field energy reads

-Below the Dicke transition, the homogeneous mean-field condensate and its stability are unaffected by the cavity. \\
+The homogeneous mean-field condensate and its stability are unaffected by the cavity below the Dicke transition.